 Prerequisites: Successful completion of Algebra II or equivalent

 Recommended School Credit: One full year of high school credit

 CTY Online Programs Honors Trigonometry is designed to be taken after the completion of Algebra II and is designed for students who are looking to better understand trigonometric functions in preparation for their studies of Calculus or Statistics.
 This comprehensive course reviews topics in Algebra II, and covers advanced topics in Trigonometry not often seen before Precalculus.

 Students will learn trigonometry by actively engaging with the lectures, notes, project, and resources within the course website.
 As with every CTY Online Programs course, each student is assigned an instructor to help them throughout their enrollment.
+This course does not have any synchronous class meetings, but students may schedule one-on-one virtual meetings directly with the instructor to answer questions or concerns.
 The instructor will provide individualized feedback, meet online one-on-one in a virtual classroom as needed, and provide motivation and support at all points in the course.

 Students can progress at their own rate through this individually paced course.
 Student knowledge will be assessed by the completion of homework, exams and a project.
 Graphing calculators are used throughout the course.